brianzhang01/popsim-notes/README.md

 What next?
 - What are the benchmarks that people use?
 - Against what would you want to calculate MSE?
-- Arielle Gladstein comment: what about multiparameter inference?
+- Ariella Gladstein comment: what about multiparameter inference?
 Does getting everything matter, or just something like population size?
     - Andrew: don't want to alienate any approaches / choices at the beginning
 - We're using the right mutation rate, generation time.
 Not misspecified.
 - Konrad Lohse comment: what about identifiability of models?
 Could you get a model pretty different from truth that predicts the data equally well?